MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 .item({ let lock = counter().lock_ref(); *lock })
 ```

+_Notes:_
-_Note:_ I hope Rust compiler will be clever enough to resolve it in the future by itself and also provide a more descriptive error.
+- I hope Rust compiler will be clever enough to resolve it in the future by itself and also provide a more descriptive error.
+- Javascript guys come again with many weird names!
+This time for [a self-invoking closure](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) you've seen in the example above.

 ### Macro API disadvantages:
 - Less compiler friendly (cryptic errors) and less auto-complete / IDE friendly.
 - May cause code bloat.
-- `Element` implementation is more complicated.
+- Complicates element implementations.
 - Didn't pass the "girlfriend test" (A non-developer person with a good graphic taste points the finger to the nicer code when two same examples with different APIs are presented for examination.)
 - Hard to learn for beginners.
 - Hard to maintain.